Saving Electricity home

 • a screwdriver, if you don't already own one

-3. Back at home, take the timer out of its case, and mount the case to the wall with the screws that came with it.
 (If the timer tells you to make the connections first before mounting it, then follow the instructions.
 For that matter, allows go with what the timer instructions say if they differ from what you read here.)

 4. Turn off the circuit breaker to your water heater.
 For 220V heaters it may be two circuit breakers connected together by a tab.
 Make absolutely sure that you turn off the correct breaker(s)!
 If you don't shut off the power to your heater, you'll electrocute yourself when you make the connections.
-If you want to be really safe, turn them ALL off and do the wiring work with a flashlight.
+If you want to be really safe, turn them ALL off and do the wiring work with a headlamp or flashlight.
 If you're uncomfortable with any of this, call an electrician instead.

 5. Once the power is off, unscrew the plate on top of the water heater where the power cable goes in, and remove the electrical cord.